Social Determinants of Health and Infection Control

 What is being done to address SDOH?

-These efforts remain broad, with HAI reduction steps still remaining mostly in hospitals themselves.
+While policy and funding shift with each administration, work to reduce HAIs still remains in the hospitals themselves.
 Infection preventionists must work with those outside the hospital to help address SDOH that impact infection risk, but those IPs in the most affected hospitals are already overworked and understaffed.
 While society works on health equality and SDOH, the built environment can provide an immediate impact on HAIs.
 Simply by investing in biocidal materials, even the most challenging hospital can reduce HAIs.
 Copper-infused EOScu, currently the only affordable biocidal material, reduces the pathogens surrounding the patient (the bioburden), without requiring more work by nurses, IPs, or environmental services.
 This practical one-time investment can serve as a bridge to a day when SDOH no longer have such a huge impact on patient outcomes.